-Picking which airline to fly with is far more than price…
+Picking which airline to fly with is more than just price, sometimes…

 For most people, picking a flight is all about price.
 But assuming price is equal – which airline you choose can make a massive difference in the amount of cities you’re able to take in.
 Some people hate connections on principle, but if you work them effectively, they can be the perfect way to explore a city on the cheap, and let’s be honest, some cities don’t need multiple nights, anyway!